Success Coaching | WKCTC

 • Collaboration: Coaches collaborate with faculty and staff to establish relationships that help identify students’ needs to overcome academic and non-academic barriers.

-• Relationships: Success coaches work to foster relationships that support diverse student populations on campus.
+• Relationships: Success coaches work to foster relationships that support the student population.

 • Accountability: Coaches conduct weekly and monthly check-ins with students to monitor academic progress toward credential or degree completion.